 - If you can go to the grocery store without your kids this will help.
 This might be impossible, but if you can, do it.
 It makes for a much more relaxing grocery shopping experience.

-3. Do all the necessary prep for your meal plan and prepare to Batch Cook.
+3. Do all of the necessary prep for your meal plan and prepare to batch cook.

-The grocery store is usually a production in itself, and I don’t want you to cram too much into one day.
+The grocery store trip is usually a production in itself and I don’t want you to cram too much into one day.